 Course/Section Number Instructor Professor to

 (i.e., ENGL 0102-001) receive notice?

 Check One

 1. Yes No

 2. Yes No

 3. Yes No

 4. Yes No

-5. Yes No
+5. 🗌 Yes 🗌 No

 6. Yes No

 7. Yes No

 8. Yes No

-If your schedule char nges after you have submitted your reques st, be sure to inform your
+\If your schedule changes after you have submitted your request, be sure to inform your Banacos advisor.\

-Banacos advisor.

-Which offices would you I ike notified and what should we tell them ?
+Which offices would you like notified and what should we tell them?

 Residence Life

 Facilities

 Parking Clerk

 Dining

 Registrar

 Other:

-Other.

-Is there any other information of the state ation you would like us to share with othe tion and to whom? r offices or instructors?
+Is there any other information you would like us to share with other offices or instructors?

-Student Signature Date